RanjanH/API-Assignment/README.md

 # API Assignment

-This is an assignment to create an API with 3 different implementations.
+This is an assignment to create an API with 3 different implementations using url.
 It is developed using Django.

 It is an API with three main URL.